siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/7-directory-server-freeipa-openldap/770-how-to-add-ldap-user-accounts-on-almalinux.md

 ---
 Lightweight Directory Access Protocol (LDAP) is a powerful solution for managing user authentication and maintaining a centralized directory of user accounts in networked environments.
 Setting up LDAP on AlmaLinux is a significant step toward streamlined user management, but understanding how to add and manage user accounts is equally crucial.

-In this blog post, we’ll explore how to add LDAP user accounts on AlmaLinux step by step, ensuring that you can efficiently manage users in your LDAP directory.
+In this article, we’ll explore how to add LDAP user accounts on AlmaLinux step by step, ensuring that you can efficiently manage users in your LDAP directory.

 ---